 Employers who do not provide clear role parameters at the beginning of the interview process leave too much opportunity for candidates to make their own assumptions.
 Be very clear about how many employees they will be managing, how many properties, to who they report, and a clear scope of their responsibilities throughout the process.

 If a candidate needs to relocate, the decision to accept a job offer suddenly becomes a family affair.
 By not involving the candidate’s family in the process, spouses will likely put their foot down.
 If possible, offer to fly the family, or at least their partner, to the location to let them get a feel for their new life and show that you are an employer who cares about their people.

 They Have Multiple Offers to Consider

 The fact is that most talented candidates will have multiple offers to consider.
-There are now twice as many job openings as unemployed workers, meaning candidates are in high demand.
 If your offer isn’t the best and biggest, you will likely lose your top candidate to another job opportunity.

 Enlist Help from Hospitality Recruitment Experts